-There are so many wedding traditions and culture celebrations, that this should be the first discussion to have with the fiancé.
-A civil one is different than a religious one.
+There are many wedding traditions and culture celebrations, so this should be the first discussion to have with the fiancé.
+A civil one wedding is different than a religious one.
 Remember to have someone licensed to perform the appropriate officiant duties.
-And maybe there are multiple cultures in each family that will be incorporated?
+And maybe there will be multiple cultures in each family that will be incorporated?

 Florist & Cake

 Flowers and dessert really tie a wedding together.
 It is one of the sweetest parts of the big celebration.
-If you're a fruity person and your partner is into chocolate, how can you make the cake work?
-If you're gluten-free, what are your options?
-Get referrals from people you know and taste and test everything out!
+If you’re a fruity person and your partner is into chocolate, how can you make the cake work?
+If you’re gluten-free, what are your options?
+You can offer different cupcakes as an option.
+Get referrals from people you know and taste everything!

 Videos & Photos

 Videographers and photographers get booked up fast in the popular months of summer and early fall for wedding season.
 They will also charge more for those months because the demand tends to be higher.
 Keep in mind that these people will capture the day, so you want them to be perfect.
 So always ask for samples of their work.

 A honeymoon can be a simple cabin getaway or a lavish trip to Paris.
 Whatever the place, think of what you’ll need based on the duration of the trip and where you’re going.
 Maybe you’d like to do a road trip or a cruise.
 Decide on how it will all play out between the end of the wedding and the transition into the honeymoon.

 Transportation & Hotel

 Getting to and from the wedding can become exhausting.
 Think about your guests and your wedding party.
 Don’t forget about double checking your wedding transportation accessibility options.
 If it’s just easier to book a hotel the night before that is walking distance to the venue, that can be convinient for people.